 Remember George III?
-He’s the dilettante ruler who, during his reign from 1760 to 1820, lost the American colonies and went crazy from suspected porphyria: see the movie The Madness of King George for the tragic tale.
-Kew is where he spent his childhood and went insane, and you can tour a piece of his vanished palace, recently restored with scientific exactitude.
+He’s the dilettante ruler who, during his reign from 1760 to 1820, lost the American colonies and went crazy from suspected porphyria: See the movie The Madness of King George for the tragic tale.
+Kew Palace is where he spent his childhood and later went insane, and you can tour a piece of his vanished palace, recently restored with scientific exactitude.
 It’s only the size of a standard manor house and lacks interpretation except for some ill-advised histrionic audio enactments that no one pauses to endure.
-Upstairs in the little Queen Charlotte’s Cottage, an imitation of a humble village home, the Picnic Room is painted with vines across its vaulted ceiling.
-The work is attributed to King George’s daughter, Princess Elizabeth.
+Across Kew Gardens, the little Queen Charlotte’s Cottage is an imitation of a humble village home.
+Its Picnic Room is painted with vines across its vaulted ceiling—work attributed to King George’s daughter, Princess Elizabeth.
 In late April, the Cottage, which is at Kew’s southwest end, is surrounded by bluebells in bloom.

 Kew Palace and Queen Charlotte’s Cottage

 Our Rating Hours Kew Palace: Apr–Oct 10am–5:30pm; closed Nov–Mar.
 Cottage: Sat–Sun and bank holidays 10am–4pm.
 Transportation Tube: Kew Gardens Phone 020/8332-5655 Prices Included in Kew Gardens admission: £15 adults, £14 seniors and students, £3.50 children 16 and under; discounts sometimes available online Web site Kew Palace and Queen Charlotte’s Cottage